1.0 What is AUAC?

 3.5 Volume Boosting

-As mentioned above in Section 2.2, SACDs are usually mastered at a level 6dB below what an ordinary CD would use.
+As mentioned above in Section 2.2, SACDs are usually mastered at a level at least 6dB below what an ordinary CD would use.
 Therefore AUAC will always seek to boost the volume of files extracted from an SACD ISO, but only if the extraction is to FLAC files.
 An extracted ISO will, in these circumstances, always result in two sets of FLAC files: the unboosted “originals” and the volume-boosted versions.
 You can then audition both sets to see which you prefer and then discard the set you consider no longer worth keeping.
 There is thus no harm in AUAC boosting the volume of extracted ISOs, since you are always left with the unboosted originals to fall back on if you prefer.
 The only cost, really, is disk space: you have to have room for two sets of files, at least temporarily.

 The amount by which the sound signal has its volume boosted is calculated automatically by AUAC.
 It will scan the complete set of extracted files and work out what is the loudest of them.
 It will then determine by how much that loudest file could be amplified to get its peak volume to as close to its maximum possible without introducing distortion or clipping, less 0.5dB to be on the safe side.
 If it finds that the loudest file can be amplified, it will them amplify the entire set of extracted tracks by that same amount.